ad1

 where

-option is the option that you want to set and value is the value that you are setting for that option.
-So, if you had an option foo and you wanted to be set to bar, then you would enter:
+is the value that you are setting for that option.
+So, if you had an option foo and you wanted to be set to bar, then you would enter:foo=bar

 foo=bar